AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 ## Installation and usage instructions

 ### Jupyter/Google Colab notebooks
 Some of the development of this application was performed in Jupyter notebooks.
-While all of the fuctionalities in these notebooks are transferred to the Python application, you might find it usefull to have a look at these notebooks and play around with them.
+While all of the functionalities in these notebooks are transferred to the Python application, you might find it useful to have a look at these notebooks and play around with them.
 Be aware that not

 ### Installation
 Make sure that Python >= 3.6 is installed on your machine.
-In order to install the nessesary dependencies, please run in the main folder:
+In order to install the necessary dependencies, please run in the main folder:

 ```bash
 pip3 install -r requirements.txt